The Logic of Learning Outcomes

-In a recent article titled "I’d like to take this opportunity to triple-dog-dare Peter Thiel," Daniel Drezner quotes the following from a Department of Education document:
+In an interesting article titled "I’d like to take this opportunity to triple-dog-dare Peter Thiel," Daniel Drezner quotes the following from a Department of Education document:

 This statement reveals some of the problems that exist with the current obsessive emphasis on learning outcomes and assessment.
 Let's look at a few.